dshafik/php7-mysql-shim/README.md

 For the most part, it should _just work_, although you either need to prefix all calls with a `\` (only internal functions will fallback to the global scope) or import the functions into every file (e.g. `use function \mysql_connect`).

+## Why You Shouldn't Use This Library

+This library is meant to be a _stop-gap_.
+It will be slower than using the native functions directly.

+**You should switch to `ext/pdo_mysql` or `ext/mysqli`, and migrate to [prepared queries](http://php.net/manual/en/pdo.prepared-statements.php) to ensure you are securely interacting with your database.**

 ## Installation

 To install, either add `dshafik/php7-mysql-shim` to your `composer.json`: